 Training

-The Training CoP seeks to support one another in creating sustainable practices for ongoing staff development initiatives and to aid trainers in meeting and exceeding best practices.
+The Training CoP supports each other in creating sustainable practices for ongoing staff development initiatives and to help trainers meet and exceed best practices.
+Group members support and guide one another in implementing new training initiatives and systems.